More Than Just a Canal….Panama City, Panama

-After four nights of roughing it in the beautifully remote San Blas islands, Shannon and I couldn’t have been happier to return to the comforts of the plush Sheraton Grand Panama City.
+After four nights of roughing it in the beautifully remote San Blas islands, my regular travel accomplice Shannon and I are thrilled to return to the luxurious comforts of the plush Sheraton Grand Panama City.

-We thought we’d be heading straight for the Panama Canal but Eduardo said that his boss would call him as soon as one of the big ships was in line to go through; otherwise the view is not as interesting.
+We assumed we’d be heading straight for the Panama Canal.
+But Eduardo says his boss will call him as soon as one of the big ships is in line to go through.
+Otherwise, the view of the canal is not as interesting.

 Founded in 1519 by the Spanish, it was destroyed by the Welsh pirate Sir Henry Morgan in 1671.

 But before I continue, a little history on one of the world’s greatest engineering marvels…

-The Panama Canal
+The history of the Panama Canal

-The French were the first to mount a serious effort to build an all-water route through Panama in 1880 but financial troubles and outbreaks of yellow fever and malaria resulting in the deaths of more than 22,000 workers ultimately led them to abandon the cause in 1889.
+The French were the first to mount a serious effort to build an all-water route through Panama in 1880, but financial troubles and outbreaks of yellow fever and malaria resulting in the deaths of more than 22,000 workers ultimately led them to abandon the cause in 1889.

-Though US involvement was initially disputed by Columbia, once Panama gained independence later that year (with US support), the pathway to a second attempt at the canal was born.
+Though US involvement was initially disputed by Colombia, once Panama gained independence later that year (with US support), the pathway to a second attempt at the canal was born.

 On November 18, 1903, a treaty was signed granting the US not just canal concessions but “sovereign rights in perpetuity over the Canal Zone,” an area extending almost 5 miles on either side of the canal.
 By default, this also gave the US a broad right of intervention into Panamanian affairs.

 As the decades passed, tensions mounted between the US and Panama.
 In 1977, Jimmy Carter signed the Torrijos-Carter Treaty turning over full operation, administration and maintenance of the canal to Panama at noon on December 31, 1999.

 Thirty-nine ships a day pass through the canal and each ship is charged by weight with an average fee of around $30,000.
 Though ships are constantly passing through the locks, it is often difficult to catch one of the largest vessels to truly appreciate their brilliant design.

 The whole process from Pacific to Atlantic takes anywhere from 8-10 hours.
-Watching a ship transit the locks at Miraflores took us about an hour.
+Watching a ship transit the locks at Miraflores takes us about an hour.
 It’s a fascinating process to witness and I now have a much better appreciation of this world wonder.

-The next stop on our tour was a drive along the scenic causeway connecting the islands of Naos, Perico and Flamenco.
+The next stop on our tour is a drive along the scenic causeway connecting the islands of Naos, Perico and Flamenco.
 The islands are lined with shops and restaurants and have scenic views of the Panama City skyline.

 Casco Viejo – the “Second City”

 Three years after the first city was destroyed, the “second city” was established in the area of Casco Viejo.
-Today that area is considered the colonial part of the city and the skyscrapers of modern Panama City tower nearby.
+The area is considered the colonial part of the city, while the skyscrapers of modern Panama City tower nearby.

-Our full day of touring complete, we thanked Eduardo and headed back to the hotel.
-It was a terrific day exploring Panama City and I’m thankful we made time to do it in our busy travel schedule.
-Next up, the destination Shannon and I are both the most excited about on this summer’s big trip…Ecuador and the Galapagos!
+With our full day of touring complete, we thank Eduardo and head back to the hotel.
+It’s been a terrific day exploring Panama City and I’m thankful we made time to do it in our busy travel schedule.